yetiasg/react-recruitment-task/README.md

 ## 2) Run app with docker compose

+If app do not pass tests, docker avoid to build and run app

 In project root directory run `docker-compose up --build`\
 Escape with `ctrl+C` and run `docker-compose down` to close app